Author: Cheryl Carpinello

 Out loud I say, “Bud, I don’t give a damn if it isn’t fair.
 Just shut the hell up so I can get this test done!”

-He sends me to my next class with several of the same kids.
-As I take my seat, I see a couple shaking their heads.
-I just shrug and mumble something like “Idiot dead people.”
-No one goes out of their way to talk to me.
+Then I had to face my peers, as they are called, the rest of the day.
+I just shrugged and mumbled something like “Idiot dead people.”
+The kids will avoid me for next few days.
 I think they’re afraid whatever I have will rub off on them, or that I’ll go bananas or something.

 And when my parents get home, and I tell them what happened...Well, I may be the one shouting